Jalen Green scores 28, Rockets outlast Celtics 111-109

 Celtics: Robert Williams was out for a fifth straight game with a strained left hamstring. ...
 Payton Pritchard was inactive for a third consecutive game with left heel pain. … Boston made 12 of 42 3-pointers.

 Rockets: Porter hobbled off the court in the fourth quarter but returned a couple minutes later. ...
 Alperen Sengun missed the game with a left groin strain.
-Coach Stephen Silas said the injury wasn't serious and he expects him to return for the next game. ...
+Silas said the injury wasn't serious and he expects Sengun to return for the next game. ...
 Houston outrebounded Boston 48-38.

 UP NEXT